-- Energy content (total calories, fat calories);
+- Energy content (total calories, fat calories)

 - Protein content

 - Total fat

-- Saturated fat
+- Saturated fat\

 - Trans fat

 - Total carbohydrates

-- Total sugar
+- Total sugar\

 - Added sugar

-- Dietary fiber
+- Dietary fiber\

 - Sodium

-- Vitamin A
+- Vitamin A\

-- Vitamin D
+- Vitamin D\

-- Iron
+- Iron\

-- Zinc
+- Zinc\

-- Calcium
+- Calcium\

-- Content of other nutrients, when there is a declaration of nutritional or healthy properties
+- Content of other nutrients when there is a declaration of nutritional or healthy properties

-Nutrient claim is not mandatory in products that contain less than the values established in Resolution 810, unless the label makes nutritional claims.
+\Nutrient claims are not mandatory in products that contain less than the values established in Resolution 810, unless the label makes nutritional claims.
 In case it is not declared, the nutritional table must include that the product does not contain a significant source of the nutrient.